-With more than a dozen years of café experience, James Freeman, owner of San Francisco’s Blue Bottle Coffee, has been perfecting his brewing methods for a while, and he’s a bit of an ace when it comes to using a vacuum pot.
-While vacuum pots produce a cup known for balance and smoothness, Freeman also appreciates the drama of the process.
+With more than a decade of experience running Blue Bottle Coffee, James Freeman has been able to perfect his brewing methods, and he’s a bit of an ace when it comes to siphon brewing.
+While siphon brewers (aka vacuum pots) produce a cup known for balance and smoothness, Freeman also appreciates the drama of the process.
 “Siphon coffee stands at the intersection of performance art and the culinary arts, and every sip is different,” he says.
 “Even customers who don’t order siphon coffee still watch in appreciation of the architecture of the system.”
-Freeman says achieving vacuum pot perfection is about creating a fast and fluid technique and moving quickly once brewing begins, so your coffee doesn’t become over-extracted.
+Freeman says achieving siphon brewing perfection is about creating a fast and fluid technique and moving quickly once brewing begins, so your coffee doesn’t become over-extracted.
 Here are his top tips for acing your own siphon sips at home (he uses a Hario TCA 3).

 1. Drop the filter into the center of the upper bowl and secure with the attached hook and spring.
 If using a muslin filter, soak it in warm water for 5 minutes and drain prior to attaching.

 2. Grind beans on a medium-coarse setting for automatic drip (the grounds should be slightly finer than what you would use in a French press) and transfer into the upper bowl.

 3. Add water to bottom bowl.
 Freeman suggests using preheated water to accelerate the process.

 4. Ignite the burner or place on the stovetop (depending on your vacuum pot’s heat source) and wait for water to boil.
 If you’re using a tableside siphon with a denatured alcohol burner, Freeman recommends upgrading to a butane burner with an integrated igniter.
 “Not only does butane burn cleaner, eliminating odors of alcohol while brewing your coffee, it also heats the water faster than the flame provided by the alcohol burner,” he says.